 Chemical treatment must be applied around the perimeter of the on-ground storage area.
-This should be done by applying a 30cm-wide strip of insecticide containing 80g/L bifenthrin.
+This should be done by applying a 30cm-wide strip of insecticide containing bifenthrin—check the Australian Pesticides and Veterinary Medicines Authority (APVMA) permit to ensure you use the correct amount and concentration.
 If mulch is stored on compacted ground, the whole surface area must also be treated.

 Keep the treated area free of material that could form an untreated bridge to the mulch.

-For an insecticide registered as a horizontal or perimeter barrier for fire ants, refer to Australian Pesticides and Veterinary Medicines Authority (APVMA) permit PER14317 (expires 31 December 2021).
+For an insecticide registered as a horizontal or perimeter barrier for fire ants, refer to APVMA permit PER14317 (expires 29 February 2024).

 Keeping a record

 Keep a written record of the steps you take to ensure the mulch is stored and moved correctly, including chemical treatments and/or disturbance activities.
 Keep these records for a minimum of 2 years.

 For further information, contact a National Red Imported Fire Ant Eradication Program inspector on 13 25 23